nicnocquee/DLFPhotosPicker/README.md

 How to use
 --

-- Use Cocoapods: `pod 'DLFPhotosPicker'` or copy all the files in `Source` folder to your project.
+- Use Cocoapods: `pod 'DLFPhotosPicker'` or copy all the files in `DLFPhotosPicker/Classes` folder to your project.
 - Present the `DLFPhotosPickerViewController`

 ```objc